 In addition to the Outlet, REI also has a Used Gear section on their website (basically the online version of their famous garage sales!).
-Here you can find gently used gear at a great price.
+Here you can find gently used camping gear at a great price.
 All REI’s used gear is backed by a 30-day guarantee.

 Moosejaw always has a great sales section, but the reason we’re including them in this post is for their new “LITHIC” brand.
 While we haven’t personally tested this line of gear, we appreciate it’s mission: to offer more affordable “enthusiast-level” camping gear to help make the outdoors more inclusive.

 GearTrade is a sold-by-owner marketplace (like Facebook Marketplace or Craigslist) for used outdoor gear where you can find some good deals.
 GearTrade does offer some protection for buyers, too, so you don’t have to worry about getting stuck with an item if it was misrepresented by the seller.
 And, if you’re looking to sell some of your used gear in order to upgrade, this is a great place to list it!

 evo is primarily a snow sports store, but they do often have discounts on camping gear.
 It’s worth swinging by if you’re in the market for a tent or sleeping bag in particular.
 And, even on full price items, they are committed to offering the lowest price: if you find an item for a lower final price on a competitor website, they will beat it by 5%!